-- In analyzing private data, only by facusing on rigorous privacy guarantees can se convert the cycle of "propose break propose again" into a pathof propress. - A natural approach to defining seleasy is to require that accessing the detabase teaches the analyst nething about any individual.
-But this is proteematic: the while point of a statistical database is to teach general truths, for example, that smoking courses cancer, Learning this factteaches the data analyst something about the likelihood with which certain individuals, not necessarily in the database, will develop cancer.
+- In analyzing private data, only by facusing on rigorous privacy guarantees can se convert the cycle of "propose break propose again" into a pathof propress. - A natural approach to defining privacy is to require that accessing the detabase teaches the analyst nething about any individual.
+But this is proteematic: the while point of a statistical database is to teach general truths, for example, that smoking causes cancer, Learning this factteaches the data analyst something about the likelihood with which certain individuals, not necessarily in the database, will develop cancer.
 We therefore need a definit separates he utility of the database (learning that smoking causes cancer from the increased risk of harm due to joining the database.
 This is the intuition behind differential privacy. - This can be achieved, often with low distortion.
-The key idea is to readomize responses so an to effectively hide the presence or absence of the data of any individual over the course of the lifetime of the distrainme.
+The key idea is to readomize responses so as to effectively fide the presence or absence of the data of any individual over the course of the lifetime of the datasense.

-Weeks 7 & 8 reading
+Reading for weeks 7 & 8

-data security 1 or 26 TEV
+data security 1 or 26